Air

-Meteogram AIR - Area around Basel
+Meteogram Air - Area around Basel

-meteoblue meteogram AIR shows the weather development in the atmosphere, from ground to around 5500 meters elevation (pressure levels 1020 to 500 hPa) simulating the air layerings above the selected location.
+meteoblue Meteogram Air shows the weather development in the atmosphere, from ground to around 5500 meters elevation (pressure levels 1020 to 500 hPa) simulating the air layerings above the selected location.
 The weather variables are shown for 3 to 6 days ahead.

-The first diagram shows the temperature at 2 m (orange curve), the relative humidity in % (blue curve) and the dewpoint temperature at 2 m (brown curve).
+The first diagram shows the temperature at 2 m (orange curve), the relative humidity in % (blue curve) and the dew point temperature at 2 m (brown curve).

 You then find the air temperature (colours in the background) and wind speed and direction (wind barbs) at ground and various atmosphere levels (in hPa), including the zero degree (°C) line (black).
 An explanation of the wind barbs is shown on the wind page.